National cervical screening program

-- The screening age will change to 25-74 and the interval between routine tests to 5 years.
+- An interval between routine tests of 5 years.

-- The test looks for the presence of HPV and, if found, a reflex liquid based cytology (LBC) test is performed on the same sample to check for abnormal cervical cells.
+- Screening for the presence of HPV, and if found, performing a reflex liquid based cytology (LBC) test on the same sample to check for abnormal cervical cells.
 If HPV is found on a self-collected sample, the patient should return for a clinician-collected sample for LBC testing.

-The objectives of the modules are to provide online training for healthcare providers who conduct cervical screening tests and follow-up management for women, in accordance with the recommended changes to practice and the clinical pathway.
+The objectives of the modules are to provide online training for healthcare providers who conduct cervical screening tests and follow-up management for women in accordance with the changes to practice and the clinical pathway.

 Continuing Professional Development

 This program was funded by the Department of Health.